parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

      scheme: bearer
 ```

-## How to reduce an OpenAPI Document to workable size?
+## How to extract an OpenAPI Document to workable size?
 ### Manual and logical approach
 Let's say we have an outline of a serverless workflow, and a very large openAPI document that exposes many system resources, much more than we intend on using.

-The procedure for reducing the openAPI document can be logically described as the following:
+The procedure for extracting the openAPI document can be logically described as the following:

 1. Copy any ‘openapi’, ‘info’, ‘security’, ‘servers’ objects to the new document.
 2. Identify all system resources that are needed for the workflow.